Acoustic Vocal Pedagogy Workshop and Online Course 2025

 The AVPW faculty acknowledge the individual, international, and systemic circumstances which may impact the financial feasibility of participation in our program.
 We also recognize that many US states have imposed challenging legal restrictions on many of the communities drawn to participating in the arts, and that AVPW participants may wish their travel and tax dollars to reflect their values.

-Aiming to improve equity of access to AVPW, we are offering a fee reduction for the in person workshop to those who would benefit from the ability to travel to Michigan (or who face other financial or systemic challenges) for our in person conference.
+Aiming to maximize access to AVPW, we are offering a fee reduction for the in person workshop to those who have the ability to travel to Florida (or who face other financial or systemic challenges) for our in person conference, and a similar fee reduction for those who cannot travel to Florida to take advantage of our online course.

 AVPW must meet a full-priced minimum enrollment threshold to ensure we can offer any discounted spots.